Kameshwaran/lint-pre-commit-githook/README.md

-## Setting up Git pre-commit hook to enforce TSLint styles
+## Setting up Git pre-commit hook to enforce lint on source code

 1. Copy the file `pre-commit` file from `git-hooks` directory to `.git/hooks` inside your project root directory by running the following command
  `cp git-hooks/pre-commit [Project root path]/.git/hooks/`